rubyreferences/rubyref/_src/intermediate/parsed/core/Module.md

 # Module

-A `Module` is a collection of methods and constants.
+A Module is a collection of methods and constants.
 The methods in a module may be instance methods or module methods.
 Instance methods appear as methods in a class when the module is included, module methods do not.
 Conversely, module methods may be called without creating an encapsulating object, while instance methods may not.
-(See `Module#module_function`.)
+(See Module#module_function.)

-In the descriptions that follow, the parameter *sym* refers to a symbol, which is either a quoted string or a `Symbol` (such as `:name`).
+In the descriptions that follow, the parameter *sym* refers to a symbol, which is either a quoted string or a Symbol (such as `:name`).

     module Mod
       include Math